- Historic events

-In Shoalhaven, Council is preparing a single Citywide Scoping Study for the open coastline and estuaries managed by Council.
+In Shoalhaven, Council has prepared a single Citywide Scoping Study for the open coastline and estuaries managed by Council.

-Council has engaged a team of coastal specialists to prepare the Citywide Scoping Study.
-Community engagement specialists have been engaged to undertake community workshops and drop in sessions.
+Council engaged a team of coastal specialists to prepare the Citywide Scoping Study along with community engagement specialists that undertook community workshops and drop-in sessions.

 What is a coastal vulnerability area and how is it identified?

-The Coastal Management Act 2016 (CM Act) defines four coastal management areas that make up the coastal zone which include the coastal wetlands and littoral rainforests area, coastal vulnerability area, coastal environment area and coastal use area.
+The Coastal Management Act 2016 (CM Act) defines four coastal management areas that make up the coastal zone; coastal wetlands and littoral rainforests area, coastal vulnerability area, coastal environment area and coastal use area.

-The State Environmental Planning Policy (Coastal Management) 2018 (CM SEPP), currently maps three of these areas, using the best available information.
-The CM SEPP does not yet include maps of the coastal vulnerability area.
+The State Environmental Planning Policy (Resilience and Hazards) 2021 (RH SEPP), currently maps three of these areas, using the best available information.
+The RH SEPP does not yet include maps of the coastal vulnerability area.

 The coastal vulnerability area is the area affected by coastal hazards defined by the CM Act, which include beach erosion, shoreline recession, coastal lake or watercourse entrance instability, coastal inundation, tidal inundation and coastal cliff or slope instability.

-To ensure appropriate consideration of coastal hazards in development assessment, the CM SEPP includes an obligation for consent authorities, which includes Council, to consider coastal hazards.
-The existing information on coastal hazards within Council’s Shoalhaven Local Environmental Plan (LEP) 2014 and Shoalhaven Development Control Plan (DCP) 2014, continues to apply when considering development applications in the coastal zone.
+The existing information on coastal hazards within Council’s Shoalhaven Local Environmental Plan 2014 (LEP) and Shoalhaven Development Control Plan 2014 (DCP), continues to apply when considering development applications in the coastal zone.

-The intent of the Stage 1 – Scoping Study, which is being prepared to legally align with the CM Act and the NSW Coastal Management Manual is to review the adequacy of this existing information to inform the scope of the CMP.
-The Scoping Study will identify if improvements may be necessary to the existing information or there are any potential gaps in information or if further investigation and assessment may be required in Stages 2 and 3 based on the best available scientific information.
-As part of the Scoping Study process and Stages 2 information prepared by the State Government including the Sea Level Rise – Science and Synthesis for NSW, The NSW Estuary Tidal Inundation Exposure Assessment and Coastal Erosion in NSW – Statewide Exposure Assessment will be used to assist Council to identify where existing information needs to be reviewed or where additional studies may be required.
+The Scoping Study identified improvements to be made to the existing gaps in information that will be addressed within Stages 2 and 3 based on the best available scientific information.
+As part of the Scoping Study process and Stage 2, information prepared by the State Government including the Sea Level Rise – Science and Synthesis for NSW, The NSW Estuary Tidal Inundation Exposure Assessment and Coastal Erosion in NSW – Statewide Exposure Assessment will be used to assist Council to identify where existing information needs to be reviewed or where additional studies may be required